kscalelabs/rdme-docs/docs/Community/k-hacks/index.md

 ---
 ## ​Get ready for K-Hacks!

+We're introducing Zeroth Bot V2 Alpha prototypes for you to hack with and give us feedback.

 ​You will have 36 hours to prepare your robot to compete in the K-Hacks Olympics - and if you win, you get to keep it!

 ​All necessary equipment will be provided at the event.